alchemistzzd/The-Ultimate-Data-Scientist-Interview-Preparation/sql/SQL_notes.md

 I forgot about time constraint.

 11/19/2025
-When using filters on results after groupby, you need to us HAVING.
+When using filters on results after groupby, you need to use HAVING.

 12/02/2025
 I learned about EXCEPT